 Part Three of Three in Project Inform's "After You've Tested Positive" Booklet

 A qualified benefits counselor can help you figure out a way through this maze, as can some case managers and social workers.
-Check with your local AIDS service organization, or Project Inform toll-free at 1-866-448-4636.
+Some "affordable" plans that have reasonable monthly premiums are also the ones that cost the most for prescription drugs and various services, or may have limits on certain drugs.
+Check with a local AIDS service organization near you, or go online to www.asofinder.com or cdcnpin.org/scripts/search/OrgSearch.aspx.

 Telling others about your status can feel scary, but it may also help you cope.
-People who share this news may enjoy better health, probably due in part to relief of the stress of keeping their status a secret.
-Being open about your status with your medical providers can help ensure you get the most appropriate care.
+People who share this news may enjoy better health, probably due in part to relieving the stress from keeping it a secret.
+Being open about your status with your medical providers can help ensure you get the best care.

-For some people, telling others can mean racing risk of abandonment or even violence.
-If you fear telling those close to you, find a support group, a therapist or a domestic violence assistance group to work through those relationship issues before you make final decisions.
+Telling others could also mean facing the risk of abandonment or even violence.
+If you fear telling those close to you, find a support group, a therapist or a domestic violence assistance group to work through those issues.

 Although many services exist for people with HIV -- such as medical care, support groups, peer mentors, and referrals to housing and other resources -- it's up to you to engage with them and decide if they're right for you.
 You may have to keep working at it because the first contact may not be the right fit.

 Resources for HIV Care

 Insurance Programs, Help With Health Costs